arpitbbhayani/knowledge-base/distributed-systems/distributed-transactions-two-phase-commit-protocol/README.md

 ===

-Distributed Transactions using Two-phase Commit 🔆
+Distributed Transactions using Two-phase Commit [in a gist] 🔆

 Distributed Transactions are essential to have strong consistency in a distributed setup.